 The ribs were worth the effort (A) and the bill was very reasonable, just 71 RMB for a triple portion of ribs, steamed pak choi, plain rice and a beer.
-The only downside was the staff who were far from helpful and don’t speak any English except for one young guy.
+The only downside was the staff who were far from helpful.
+Thankfully there was one young guy who was prepared to try and communicate and he helped me out.
 I left my brolly one night and although I went back for it five minutes later, it took me another two visits and a thirty minute wait to retrieve it from lost property, with the young waiter’s help!
 Sometimes getting the simplest things done can take forever in China.

 Wuxi Roast Duck Restaurant (High Intermediate A), 222 Zhongshan Lu (on the corner with Chongning Lu, on the opposite corner to Sangfeng above), Tel.
 827 57093